 Peaceful and likely to be intimidated or outcompeted for food by larger or more boisterous tankmates, although the presence of similarly-sized schooling fishes seems to help reduce its shyness.

-Sexually mature females are usually rounder-bellied and noticeably larger than males with a colour pattern of irregular dark spots and small blotches, some of which may be fused to form small stripes or bars.
+Sexually mature females tend to be more robust and noticeably larger than males, with a colour pattern comprising irregular dark spots and small blotches, some of which may be fused to form small stripes or bars.

-Males have a variable number of short, variably-sized vertical bars along the flanks, which in some specimens are joined to form a solid stripe, and also possess a suborbital flap which is absent in females.
+Males possess a number of short, variably-sized vertical bars along the flanks, which in some specimens are joined to form a solid stripe, and also possess a suborbital flap which is absent in females.

-This species is sometimes traded as ‘Lake Inle red-tailed loach’ and was formerly included in the genus Yunnanilus, a diverse assemblage of which the majority of members are endemic to the Yunnan plateau, Yunnan province, southern China.
+This species is sometimes traded as ‘Lake Inle red-tailed loach’ and was formerly included in the genus Yunnanilus, a diverse assemblage of which the majority of members are endemic to the Yunnan plateau in Yunnan province, southern China.